DrZedd42/FutureCarbonCreditMetaContract/README.md

-## OpenSea ERC-1155 Starter Contracts
+## FutureCarbonCredit ERC-1155 Starter Contracts

 - [About these contracts](#about-these-contracts)
   - [Configuring the Lootbox](#configuring-the-lootbox)